Vyral/kwasi-bowie/_posts/2019-06-06-an-enlightening-interview-with-christopher-small-of-cms-law-firm.md

 I’m grateful that Christopher Small had the time to have this conversation with me.
 Estate planning is a critical step in life, and I strongly encourage you to have an honest conversation with your estate planner for you and your family’s sake.&nbsp;

-Reach out to Chris and learn more about the services provided CMS Law Firm by visiting their website www.CMSLawFirm.com.
-When you contact him, mention that you listened to this video or mention my name (Kwasi) and get 10% off \[something\].
+Reach out to Chris and learn more about the services provided CMS Law Firm by visiting their website <a href="www.cmslawfirm.com" target="_blank">www.CMSLawFirm.com.</a> When you contact him, mention that you listened to this video or mention my name (Kwasi) and get 10% off \[something\].

 If you have any other questions about today’s topic or real estate in general, don’t hesitate to reach out to me and my team.
 We’d love to help you.